envasetechnologies/sdk-android-sharp-old/README.md

 - The project might need some manual editing in a text file to enable or disable certain functionality that cannot otherwise be enabled or disabled (e.g. d8 dexer, r8 linker, desugaring, etc...).
 - There might be other, unforseen issues one could encounter when generating bindings, though I hope most potential issues will be captured by this document.

+This document describes most of the steps taken to create the binding library which can be useful when encountering issues or when additional dependencies are required.
+But in practice if dependencies don't change most likely you'd only need to update the JAR's / AAR's in each project whenever new versions are released and then run:

+`$ make binding`

+The above command will clean the Photector library and all dependencies and re-generate the binding DLL's and afterwards copy the DLL's to the `Release` directory.

 ## Getting the Gradle dependencies

 In order to get the Gradle dependencies, one needs to just sync Gradle from the native Photector Android SDK project.
 The dependencies will be downloaded into `~/.gradle/caches/modules-2/files-2.1`.